How to handle hay fever

 There are many treatment options available so talk with your doctor or pharmacist.

-A referral to a clinical immunology or allergy specialist may be required for testing.
+You may need to refer to a clinical immunology or allergy specialist for testing.

 Prof Tang says while there is no cure for hay fever yet, there are plenty of options to control the symptoms.